U.S. Treasury Securities

 Bills are short-term investments with maturities of less than one year.
 Like other zero-coupon bonds, bills are generally sold at a discount from par value.

-Notes are intermediate-term investments with maturities from two to 10 years.
+Notes are intermediate-term investments with maturities from two to 10 years at the time of issuance.
 These securities have a stated interest rate, make semi-annual payments, and may be purchased to meet future expenses or provide additional retirement income.

-Bonds are long-term securities with maturities of 30 years.
+Bonds are long-term securities with maturities greater than 10 years.
 They pay interest semi-annually and may be used for supplemental income, retirement and estate planning.

 U.S. Treasury floating rate notes (FRNs) are debt instruments that have a floating coupon payment.
 The rate is pegged to the 13-week Treasury bill discount rate.
 FRNs pay interest and adjust payments quarterly and carry a two-year maturity.
 FRNs are traded in the secondary market as well.
-The security’s floating-rate feature will likely keep price volatility low; however, this security is not an inflation hedge nor designed to protect purchasing power over any timeframe.
+The security’s floating-rate feature will likely keep price volatility low as the coupon rate adjusts with interest rate changes.
 FRNs are tied to short-term interest rates and therefore may or may not reflect longer-term interest rate movement.
-Rates do not and have not historically moved in parallel shifts.
-Please consult with your financial advisor for additional information about U.S. Treasury floating rate notes and ask for the U.S. Treasury Floating-Rate Notes fact sheet.

 STRIPS, or Separate Trading of Registered Interest and Principal of Securities, are a special kind of Treasury bond created by a process called “coupon stripping.”
 Principal and interest are separated and sold individually as zero-coupon bonds at a discount from their par value.
-For example, stripping of a 15-year bond will result in 30 coupon STRIPs and one principal STRIP.
-The unique nature of these securities requires thorough understanding of their features, risks and benefits.
+For example, stripping of a 15-year bond will result in 30 coupon STRIPS and one principal STRIPS.
+The distinct nature of these securities requires a thorough understanding of their features, risks and benefits.

-Unlike other fixed income investments, U.S. Treasury securities are backed by the full faith and credit of the government, assuring investors of timely interest and principal payments.
-However, the value of these securities is affected by interest rate and inflation risks, and is subject to credit rating changes, among other factors.
+Unlike most other fixed income investments, U.S. Treasury securities are backed by the full faith and credit of the government, assuring investors timely interest and principal payments.
+The market value of these securities is affected by interest rate and inflation risks, and is subject to credit rating changes, among other factors.

-During the life of a bond, its principal value may change depending on the direction of interest rates.
+During the life of a bond, its market value may change depending on the direction of interest rates.
 Bond prices and interest rates enjoy an inverse relationship.
-This means that after a Treasury bond is issued, if interest rates rise, its principal value will fall because newly-issued higher coupon bonds will be in greater demand.
+This means that after a Treasury bond is issued, if interest rates rise, its market value will fall because newly-issued higher coupon bonds will be in greater demand.
 On the other hand, if interest rates fall, the older Treasuries with higher coupon rates will become more attractive and their prices will rise.
-So, if bonds are sold prior to maturity, the proceeds received may be more or less than the invested principal.
+So, if bonds are sold prior to maturity, the proceeds received may be more or less than the invested principal (at a profit or loss).
 Zero coupon bonds, such as STRIPS, may have higher price fluctuations since there are no regular interest payments.
-Of course, investors who hold Treasury bonds until maturity will receive back the full face value.
+Investors who hold Treasury bonds until maturity will receive back the full face value.